Post Company Registration Requirements in Kenya : KRA, KEBS, eTIMS, Banks)

 eTIMS often catches people by surprise.

-If your company is VAT-registered or you’re dealing with clients who require tax-compliant invoices, you will be expected to issue invoices through eTIMS.
+If your company is VAT-registered or you’re dealing with clients who require tax-compliant invoices, you’re expected to issue invoices through eTIMS.
 This system links your invoicing directly to KRA, which means your sales and VAT declarations are visible in real time.

-Many businesses start operating normally and only hear about eTIMS when KRA flags their account or when a corporate client insists on an eTIMS invoice.
+Many businesses resume normal operations and only learn about eTIMS when KRA flags their account or a corporate client insists on an eTIMS invoice.

 KEBS Registration (If You Manufacture or Process Anything)